Volleyball Attire: How to Dress for Volleyball Practice

 Be mindful of the physical expectations of the game as you get dressed for practice.

-If you have doubts about the appropriateness of any of your volleyball attire, ask a teammate or coach for advice.
+If you have doubts about the appropriateness of an item, ask a teammate or coach for advice.

 Click Here to Leave a Comment Below 0 comments